OmniLayer/omniwallet/design/login.md

 ## Account Creation Flow

 Let ``DIFFICULTY`` be 04000 (arbitrary choice, this may need to change).
-Let ``SERVER_SECRET`` be a secret that all servers know and share (same secret for all servers), but is never sent anywhere else (usually this is done by injecting an enviornment variable.
+Let ``SERVER_SECRET`` be a secret that all servers know and share (same secret for all servers), but is never sent anywhere else (usually this is done by injecting an environment variable.
 Dev note: do not commit the secret to the code).

 1. When an account is created, the user sends their desired name to the server.
 2. the server creates a salt. ``hash(CONCAT(SERVER_SECRET, UUID))`` to create the salt.
 Get ``SERVER_SECRET`` from an environment variable and sends to the user.